Grab a popcorn and a blanket and get cosy. These are some of the K-dramas releasing this June 2023 that you should watch out for.

 The Korean drama world has been abuzz with brilliant titles in 2023 so far.
 For instance, shows such as The Good Bad Mother which was released in May, and the big release in January titled Crash Course In Romance, have solidified the position of K-dramas as mainstream entertainment like many other compelling shows in the past.
-While May gave audiences a slew of fascinating Korean dramas like My Perfect Stranger, the new roster of K-dramas to be aired in June 2023 promises hilarity, suspense as well as romance.
+While May gave audiences a slew of fascinating shows like My Perfect Stranger, the new roster of K-dramas to be aired in June promises hilarity, suspense as well as romance.

 The upcoming month sees the premiere of Netflix’s long-awaited noir drama, Bloodhounds, starring Woo Do-Hwan, who’s known for the fantasy-fiction series, The King: Eternal Monarch (2020).

-Meanwhile, Actor Lim Ji-Yeon, who received global praise for her role as Park Yeon-Jin in The Glory (2022), is all set to spread her magic once again with the Korean crime drama titled House with a Yard.
+Meanwhile, Actor Lim Ji-Yeon, who received global praise for her role as Park Yeon-Jin in The Glory (2022), is all set to spread her magic once again with the crime drama titled House with a Yard.

-7 new K-dramas releasing in June 2023 to your watchlist
+Add these promising K-dramas releasing in June 2023 to your watchlist

 Directed by: Jason Kim